 The search results that the user has permission to see are presented on the search results page.
 Microsoft Search uses intelligent ranking algorithms to order results based on relevance.

-Because work-related searches may be sensitive, Microsoft Search uses a set of trust measures for how these searches are handled by the public web results part of Bing.
+Because enterprise searches might be sensitive, Microsoft Search has implemented a set of trust measures that describe how the separate search of public results from